williamcaban/ocp-flows/README.md

-# OCP Flows
+# NetFlows/SFlows visualization on OpenShift
 ```
-NOTE: This is an experimental procedure for visualizing NetFlow/SFlow on OpenShift using OVN Kubernetes native capabilities and ElastiFlow
+NOTE: This is an experimental upstream procedure for visualizing
+NetFlow/SFlow on OpenShift 4.4.x using OVN Kubernetes native
+capabilities and ElastiFlow.
 ```

 ## Deployment of ElastiFlow on OCP